The 10 Best TV Shows of 2022 (So Far)

 My Brilliant Friend

-Few series currently on the air epitomize what an art entertainment production is like My Brilliant Friend.
-The Italian drama, based on the work of Elena Ferrante, only gets better with time.
+Few series currently on the air epitomize what an art entertainment production like My Brilliant Friend is.
+The Italian drama, based on the work of Elena Ferrante, only improves with time.

-Set in the 1970s, the third season was a blast, uniquely addressing themes crucial to life in society, such as the role of women in the home, at work and in the political world.
-And, at the same time, he clearly illustrated how the communist and elitist socialist ideal is out of step with the factory floor.
+Set in the 1970s, the third season was a blast, uniquely addressing themes crucial to life in society, such as the role of women at home, at work and in the political world.
+And, at the same time, he clearly illustrated how the elite communist and socialist ideal is out of step with the factory floor.

 My Brilliant Friend is available on HBO Max.